-- At postgraduate level, apart from the research degree options of PhD or Master by Research, students can undertake specialist professional training in Clinical, Health, Forensic, or Industrial/Organisational Psychology.
+- At postgraduate level, apart from the research degree options of PhD or Master by Research, students can undertake specialist professional training in Clinical, Health, or Industrial & Organisational Psychology.

-- For students wishing not to become fully fledged psychologists but want to work in a profession that involves helping others, we also offer training in Counselling and Coaching Psychology at both undergraduate and postgraduate levels.
+- For students who do not necessarily wish to become fully-fledged psychologists but who want to work in a profession that involves helping others, we also offer training in Counselling and Coaching Psychology at both undergraduate and postgraduate levels.

 Thanks for your interest in our School.
 I look forward to welcoming you to Deakin University in the future.